 - Ache in the armpit area - breast tissue extends into this area and is called Tail Of Spence

 After your baby is born, the placenta is delivered causing progesterone and estrogen to drop.
 This drop signals Prolactin, the hormone responsible for making milk, to increase and for milk production to increase.
 Over the next 2-3 days, your milk will transition from colostrum to a more abundant volume of milk.

-Keep your baby skin to skin beginning within the first hour after birth and offer the breast/chest often.
+Keep your baby skin to skin beginning within the first hour after birth and offer your breast often.
 This stage of lactation is driven by hormones.
 Milk will be made even if milk is not being removed.
 How often your baby nurses and how much milk is removed each feeding is important during this stage.
 When milk is removed, prolactin signals more milk to be made.
-If the breast/chest remains full of milk, it signals to slow down the production of milk.
+If breast remain full of milk, it signals to slow down the production of milk.
 Feeding your newborn often means more times milk is removed and more refilling of milk occurs.
-If your baby goes to breast/chest enough but is not removing sufficient milk, production is also affected.
+If your baby goes to the breast enough but is not removing sufficient milk, production is also affected.
 Without effective frequent milk removal, some of the cells that hold milk will begin to shut down.(2) Around 10 days postpartum, milk supply begins to be driven by demand.